xemarap/eustatspy/CONTRIBUTING.md

-# Contributing to EustatsPy
+# Contributing to EuStatsPy

-Thank you for your interest in contributing to EustatsPy!
+Thank you for your interest in contributing to EuStatsPy!
 This document provides guidelines for contributing to the project.

 ## Development Setup